werf/werf/docs/_includes/reference/cli/werf_kubectl_expose.md

 {% endif %}
 Expose a resource as a new Kubernetes service.

 Looks up a deployment, service, replica set, replication controller or pod by name and uses the selector for that resource as the selector for a new service on the specified port.
 A deployment or replica set will be exposed as a service only if its selector is convertible to a selector that service supports, i.e. when the selector contains only the matchLabels component.
-Note that if no port is specified via --port and the exposed resource has multiple ports, all will be re-used by the new service.
+Note that if no port is specified via `--port` and the exposed resource has multiple ports, all will be re-used by the new service.
 Also if no labels are specified, the new service will re-use the labels from the resource it exposes.

 Possible resources include (case insensitive):
+* pod (po),
+* service (svc),
+* replicationcontroller (rc),

- pod (po), service (svc), replicationcontroller (rc), deployment (deploy), replicaset (rs)
+* deployment (deploy),
+* replicaset (rs).

 {{ header }} Syntax